Shih Tzu

 Exercise Needs

-Shih Tzu requires little exercise - one or two walks per day.
+Shih Tzus require little exercise - one or two walks per day.
 The ideal environment for this breed is a small yard.
 Shih Tzus can become lazy if not exercised.
-Shih Tzus tend to make good apartment dogs, but does not do well in hot temperatures.
+Shih Tzus tend to make good apartment dogs, but do not do well in hot temperatures.
 This breed may be destructive if left alone for long periods of time.

 Grooming Needs

 The Shih Tzu requires extensive grooming because the long, fine dense coat needs daily brushing.
 However, this breed is a minimal shedding one.
 Bathe once a month.
+Professional grooming may be needed.
 Keep eyes and ears clean.

 Temperament